zerotwooneone/CardGame/CardGame.Domain.SystemTests/README.md

 ## Important Notes

-*   **High-Level Validation:** These E2E tests focus on the overall game flow, critical rule enforcement (e.g., card effects, player elimination, round/game end conditions), and the integrity of the `Game` aggregate.
+*   **High-Level Validation:** These system tests focus on the overall game flow, critical rule enforcement (e.g., card effects, player elimination, round/game end conditions), and the integrity of the `Game` aggregate.
 They are not intended to exhaustively check every possible game state permutation after each individual turn, as unit tests in `CardGame.Domain.Tests` cover more granular logic.
 *   **Seed-Based Debugging:** When a test fails, the logged seed is crucial for debugging.
 The `Should_Successfully_Complete_Specific_Game_With_Random_Plays` test method can be used by providing it the failing seed to deterministically reproduce the scenario.
 *   **Test AI Limitations:** The 'AI' within the tests for selecting cards and targets is designed to make valid moves where possible.
 If it encounters a situation where no valid move can be made according to its logic (and the game rules), it may throw an assertion to highlight this, which is distinct from a domain exception.